'No One Is Safe': Democrats demand gun control after Texas church shooting

-Democratic lawmakers are renewing their calls for gun control, following the largest mass shooting in Texas state history, as Republicans, including President Donald Trump and local lawmakers, insisted guns were not the problem.
+Democratic lawmakers are renewing their calls for gun control, following the largest mass shooting in Texas history, as Republicans, including President Donald Trump and local lawmakers, insisted firearms are not the problem.

-The outcry came after 26 people were killed and 19 more were injured during a shooting at First Baptist Church in Sutherland Springs.
+The renewed guns debate came after 26 people were killed and 19 more were injured during a shooting at First Baptist Church in Sutherland Springs.
 Victims ranged in age from 5 years old to 72 years old, officials said.

-Sen. Chris Murphy, D-Conn., led the charge of lawmakers demanding stricter gun control laws with a scathing and lengthy statement.
+Sen. Chris Murphy, D-Conn., led the charge demanding stricter gun control laws with a scathing and lengthy statement.

+"The terrifying fact is that no one is safe so long as Congress chooses to do absolutely nothing in the face of this epidemic.
+The time is now for Congress to shed its cowardly cover and do something," he added.

-House Minority Leader Nancy Pelosi (D-Calif.) said that, “As we mourn the lives that were cruelly cut short today, we must resolve to denounce all forms of hatred and violence and to drive them from our communities and our nation.”
+House Minority Leader Nancy Pelosi, D-Calif., said, "As we mourn the lives that were cruelly cut short today, we must resolve to denounce all forms of hatred and violence and to drive them from our communities and our nation."

 Sen. Elizabeth Warren, D-Mass., piled on.